On November 14, 1932, fourteen prominent Japanese businessmen established the Japanese

 Educators Program in 1989 and supporting other initiatives through the charitable

 And having published a number of texts dealing with Japanese trade, investment and

-other economic issues over the years, almost 80 years after its founding the Chamber
+other economic issues over the years, over 80 years after its founding the Chamber

 still functions to bring the business leaders of the world's two largest economic